 - A. CDB will give offerors selected for review of Phase II proposals an opportunity to further the CDB's understanding of the information contained in their written proposals.
 These interviews will be held on the date specified in Section 00 21 16.G.
 Design-build entities selected for an interview will be notified in writing on the date and time of the interview.
-The location and/or means of conducting the interviews will be determined at a later date. - B. Eighty (80) minutes will be allowed for the interview as follows: - 1) Sixty (60) minutes for the team presentation - 2) Twenty (20) minutes for questions and answers. - 3) Equipment may be brought to the presentation location without prior approval of the CDB. - 4) CDB will not supply any equipment (i.e., projector, lap top computer, etc.) - C. Offerors are cautioned that all information provided, regardless of the format, shall be considered as proposal information, and used in the evaluation process, unless specifically excepted in writing by the offeror or the CDB. - D. The interview will provide the offeror with the opportunity to briefly explain any specific documentation presented, to highlight the special features and significant technical points of their proposal, and to identify the benefits of the offeror's technical data proposal.
+The location will be determined at a later date and provided to the teams shortlisted to participate in Phase II. - B. One hour and twenty minutes will be allowed for the interview as follows: - 1) Sixty (60) minutes for the team presentation - 2) Twenty (20) minutes for questions and answers. - 3) Equipment may be brought to the presentation location without prior approval of the CDB. - 4) CDB will not supply any equipment (i.e., projector, lap top computer, etc.) - C. Offerors are cautioned that all information provided, regardless of the format, shall be considered as proposal information, and used in the evaluation process, unless specifically excepted in writing by the offeror or the CDB. - D. The interview will provide the offeror with the opportunity to briefly explain any specific documentation presented, to highlight the special features and significant technical points of their proposal, and to identify the benefits of the offeror's technical data proposal.
 Betterments or alternatives that the offeror has included in their proposal should be discussed in detail (excluding any cost implications).